martlin2cz/jde-chleba/README.md

 # jde-chleba
-Do you know the internet popular tale "Jde chleba a potká ..."
+Do you know the internet popular tale "Jde chleba a potká ..."?
+See https://www.youtube.com/watch?v=LhsCde0pNIg ).
 Here is Javascript library (with web site) generating it!